gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "You will die sleeping," she said to the second.
 He bowed his head as well.
-His death might come to him like an old friend at the end of a long life, or on the blade of a cut-throat's knife in a raid---there was no way to know.
+His death might come to him like an old friend at the end of a long life, or on the blade of a cut-throat's knife in a raid—there was no way to know.

 "And you."
 She spoke to me last.
 "You will die reaching."